Our culture thrives on instant gratification. Streaming media, medical appointments, and online shopping are all just a point and click away.

 - Business structure: Are you a single proprietorship, partnership, corporation?

-- Business model: Do you purely sell products?
-Will you get into ads or affiliate marketing?
+- Business model: Do you sell products directly to consumers?
+Will you get into affiliate marketing?

 - Value proposition: What makes your company unique?